 VOLTERRA AD 1398 (11th and 18th August 2019) – Volterra dresses in Medieval costume for this spectacular festival, with jugglers, armoured knights, musicians, games and shows, all inspired by the Middle Ages.

-MONTEPULCIANO hosts the Bravio delle Botti – 25th August 2019 – where the contestants from the town’s district have to push heavy wooden barrels (hence the name ‘botti’) up the picturesque streets of Montepulciano.
+MONTEPULCIANO hosts the Bravio delle Botti – on the last Sunday of August – where the contestants from the town’s district have to push heavy wooden barrels (hence the name ‘botti’) up the picturesque streets of Montepulciano.
 The finish line is in the spectacular Piazza Grande.
 Unique and exciting.